WORKPLACE EQUITY AUDITS

 A deep understanding of a company’s goals, values, and makeup is needed to provide impactful results.

-While there are best practices for steps to improving a company’s DEI efforts, there is room for error within those steps.
+While there are best practices for steps to improving a company’s diversity, equity, and inclusion efforts, there is room for error within those steps.
 For example, if a recommendation is to create an equity statement, it is important that the company culture guides how that process happens.

 How will employees respond if leadership writes the statement without stakeholder input?